KittPhi/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-journey.md

 vonage apps:create "CCApp" --voice_event_url=https://example.com/webhooks/event --voice_answer_url=https://example.com/webhooks/answer
 ```

-The command returns an application ID (which you should make a note of) and your private key information (which you can safely ignore for the purposes of this tutorial).
+The command returns an application ID (which you should make a note of) and your private key information (which you can safely ignore for the purposes of this guide).

 ## Link your number